 Dental Bridges in Colonia, NJ

 Have you considered replacing a missing tooth?
-If you are missing one tooth or multiple teeth, you may have started to explore options for replacement.
-There are several options to choose from for tooth replacement, and talking to a dentist near you can help you make an informed and educated decision.
+If you are missing one tooth or multiple teeth, you may have started to explore your options for tooth replacement.
+There are several tooth replacement options to choose from, and talking to a dentist at Colonia Dental Associates can help you make an informed and educated decision.

 A dental bridge may be a possibility to replace missing dentition.
-Bridges may also be referred to as artificial teeth.
+Bridges may also be referred to as fixed dental restorations.
 Bridges can restore the missing dentition in your smile.
 They act as a bridge with “abutment” teeth serving as the anchors.
 Abutment teeth must be in good health.
-Dental bridges are custom made to your specifications and will fit precisely.
+Dental bridges are custom-made to your specifications and will fit precisely.
+Our dentists at Colonia Dental Associates have completed the prestigious Rutgers University AAID MaxiCourse, bringing advanced post-graduate training in restorative and implant dentistry to every bridge placement we perform.

-To learn about dental bridges near you, contact Colonia Dental Associates today.
+To learn about dental bridges in Colonia, NJ, contact the cosmetic dentists at Colonia Dental Associates today.

 Reasons to Consider a Dental Bridge

-A dental bridge may be a possible treatment option if you are missing any of your teeth.
-A bridge can restore missing teeth, and can positively impact phonetics (speech), esthetics and chewing function.
-Dental bridges can also increase confidence over time, leading to a positive overall impact on one’s quality of life.
+A dental bridge may be a possible restorative dentistry option if you are missing any of your teeth.
+A bridge can restore missing teeth and can positively impact phonetics (speech), esthetics, and chewing function.
+Dental bridges can also increase confidence over time, leading to a positive overall impact on quality of life.

-People can experience several issues if they have missing teeth for a long period of time.
+People can experience several issues when living with missing teeth for a long period of time.
+According to the National Institute of Dental and Craniofacial Research, tooth loss is a sensitive indicator of overall dental health, and significant disparities in partial tooth loss remain among certain adult populations across the United States.
 Missing one or multiple teeth can result in the shifting of teeth over time, which would need to be corrected with orthodontic treatment.
-Cleaning of gum tissue may become more challenging with shifting teeth, and may result in more issues like cavities or periodontal concerns.
+Cleaning of gum tissue may become more challenging with shifting teeth and may result in issues like cavities or periodontal concerns.

 What is a dental bridge?